martinvonz/jj/docs/branches.md

 $ # [...]
 $ # Actually track the branch.
 $ jj branch track <branch name>@<remote name> # Example: jj branch track my-feature@origin
-$ # From this point on, branch <name> is tracked and will always be imported.
+$ # From this point on, <branch name> will be imported when fetching from <remote name>.
-$ jj git fetch # Update the repository
+$ jj git fetch --remote <remote name>
+$ # A local branch <branch name> should have been created or updated while fetching.
-$ jj new <name> # Do some local testing, etc.
+$ jj new <branch name> # Do some local testing, etc.
 ```

 ### Untracking a branch

-To no longer have a branch available in a repository, you can
+To stop following a remote branch, you can `jj branch untrack` it.
+After that,
-`jj branch untrack` it.
-After that subsequent fetches will no longer copy the
+subsequent fetches of that remote will no longer move the local branch to match
-branch into the local repository.
+the position of the remote branch.

 Example: